-Marketing communications in Japan are responsible to grow motivation and preference of New Zealand as a holiday destination in line with our seasonal and regional dispersal strategy.
+Marketing communications in Japan is used to grow motivation and preference for New Zealand as a holiday destination, in line with our seasonal and regional dispersal strategy.

 Key marketing activities include the implementation of the 100% Pure New Zealand campaign and joint venture campaigns with online travel agents (OTA’s) and airlines.
 Both of these focus on driving shoulder season travel to New Zealand.

 We also have global media partnerships that enable us to deliver strong destination engagement in display and social media through targeting capabilities.

 Our international travel trade training programme, the 100% Pure New Zealand Specialist Programme, is active in the Japan market.
 The programme up-skills travel agents’ knowledge of New Zealand so they can better sell it as a holiday destination.
 As part of this programme selected travel agents are invited to New Zealand on familiarisation (famil) trips to experience the product they are selling to their client.

 100,000 New Zealand welcomes this many visitors from Japan each year.

 We also host and attend travel trade events in Japan, such as KiwiLink Japan.
 To see more upcoming events, visit our Events page.

 Air New Zealand operates daily flights from Narita International Airport to New Zealand, increasing to 10 times a week during peak season.